CoderTheDuggy/IamgetoTextTranslater/README.md

 Than you can enter the width to resize to or nothing to calculate it from the height.
 After that you can enter the height to resize to or nothing to calculate it from the width.
 If you leave both width and height empty, it uses the original width and height.
-If it hasn't been disabled, there appears a output file in the dir of the script or, if set, in the custom-location!
+If it hasn't been disabled, there appears an output file in the dir of the script or, if set, in the custom-location!